ox-it/moxie-phonegap/README.md

     zipalign -v 4 MobileOxford-release-unsigned.apk MobileOxford.apk

 See [Android documentation](http://developer.android.com/tools/publishing/app-signing.html#releasemode) for more information; we should also consider automating the release process as much as possible...

+## iOS release

+Run the usual process (and see jenkins/ios/configuration.xml), but add the following flags:

+    phonegap build --device --release